Preparing for Residency

 Supporting you today as a medical student.
 Protecting your future as a physician.

 It’s important to note that medical student research isn’t required to secure a residency position.
-In a survey of program directors conducted by the National Resident Matching Program in 2021, 12 other factors were seen as more important in determining whom to interview than a student’s “involvement and interest in research.”
+The National Resident Matching Program (NRMP) conducts occasional surveys of residency program directors.
+In 2021—the last time the NRMP asked this question—12 other factors were seen as more important in determining whom to interview than a student’s “involvement and interest in research.”

 Dr. Andrews said medical students should not pursue research simply to put it on a residency application.